pkijania/Crazy_tr8/README.md

 ### Get price of bitcoin

-Print the current price of bitcoin and paste it into "bitcoin_price.txt" file
+Print the current price of bitcoin in terminal and paste it into "bitcoin_price.txt" file every n seconds

 Code